Business rates are taxes paid on non-domestic properties to help towards the cost of local council services. They are also called non-domestic rates.

 Multipliers

-The multipliers increase in line with inflation according to the Retail Price Index in September of the following year.
-The government has frozen the multiplier for the 2021, 2022 and 2023 financial years due to the rising cost of living.
+The multipliers increase in line with inflation according to the Consumer Price Index in September of the following year.

 Examples

-Below are 2 examples of how to calculate the basic business rates charge:
+Below are examples of how to calculate the basic business rates charge using each of the multipliers.

 Business rates relief